 The term “accuracy” assumes you know the true measurement.
 DexaFit, like other wellness centers, uses a mask based monitoring system to read your true VO2 during a 10-20 minute hrs effort.

 A secondary, and arguably primary, benefit to the treadmill test is to see when you pass through threshold levels.
 For heart rate training this is key.
 Below a factor of 1, your body is clearing lactic acid at a rate faster than its building up.
-This is the threshold at which burning starts accumulating in muscles.
-In endurance athletics keeping this heart rate in mind is the difference between hitting the wall and finishing strong.
+Many training plans use “Zone 2” style running or riding to build a baseline of fitness.

 Because the treadmill test starts at a warmup and escalates to max effort, you can monitor these zones of lactate build up.
 This again is something that can be estimated by calculators, and you can set your watch to alert you at different zones, but this is a personalized measure and knowing your own body can help make the small differences that the calculators will not enable.